 Though there are legislations in India that protect the owner of the intellectual property rights, companies in India still strongly rely on having watertight employment contracts so as to safeguard their intellectual property and confidential information.

 Though this is not a restrictive clause, it is important that an employment contract contains a clause which ensures that all the property, in any form whatsoever and its respective copies stored in any form are returned to the employer on the termination/expiration of such employment contract.
 This clause ensures that all property belonging to the employer is possessed with the employer.
 This clause warrants that all the information including but not limited to any intellectual property and confidential information is retained with the employer.

-Restrictive covenants are a part and parcel of employment contracts.
+Restrictive covenants are a part and parcel of employment contracts in India.
 These clauses tend to set certain obligations and responsibilities on behalf of an employee towards the employer and the company.
 However, merely by virtue of being present in the contracts, such covenants cannot be held enforceable by law.
 These restrictions can be enforced by the court of law only if they are held to be reasonable and it strikes a balance between the rights and obligations of the employer as well as that of the employee.

 (2013) 1 CTC 886